Paving the way to financial peace of mind

 Ohio House Bill 155 implemented the federal ABLE Act in Ohio.
 The Office of the Ohio Treasurer administers the STABLE Account program.

 What is a STABLE account?

-A STABLE account is an investment account available to eligible individuals living with disabilities.
-STABLE accounts allow you to save and invest money without losing eligibility for certain public benefits programs, like Medicaid, Supplemental Security Income (SSI), or Social Security Disability Income (SSDI).
+A STABLE account is an investment account available to eligible individuals with disabilities.
+STABLE accounts allow you to save and invest money without losing eligibility for certain public benefits programs, like Medicaid or Supplemental Security Income (SSI).
 Earnings in your STABLE account are not subject to federal income tax, so long as you spend them on qualified disability expenses.